telerik/reporting-docs/knowledge-base/create-merge-cell-dynamic-table-crosstab.md

 	1. Open or create the report in Telerik Report Designer.
 	1. Use the [Crosstab Wizard]({%slug telerikreporting/designing-reports/report-designer-tools/desktop-designers/tools/report-wizards/table-and-crosstab-wizards%}) to add a Crosstab to your report.
 	1. Group the Crosstab on the columns `questName`, `questDetail`, and `risk`.
-This will create the necessary groupings and merged cells automatically.
+This will create the necessary groupings and merge cells automatically.

 * The second part is to merge the cells with identical content in the detail part of the Crosstab, including those that belong to different groups.
-Let's apply table borders to mimic thia merging and proper [Expressions]({%slug telerikreporting/designing-reports/connecting-to-data/expressions/overview%}) for the Values of the merged cells to avoid multiplication in the merged cell:
+Let's apply table borders to mimic this merging and proper [Expressions]({%slug telerikreporting/designing-reports/connecting-to-data/expressions/overview%}) for the Values of the merged cells to avoid multiplication in the merged cell:

 	1. Set all `Bottom` borders to `None`.
 	1. Set the `Top` border of a repeated value to `None` and the one of a new value to `Solid`.
 Here is a sample expression for the [Binding]({%slug telerikreporting/designing-reports/connecting-to-data/expressions/using-expressions/bindings%}) of the property `Style.BorderStyle.Top` of the last column in our sample: